Tequila! It's all kinds of a non-trashy thing these days, and these are our favourite non-trashy joints in which to sip it

 In its first week of operation this bar caught on fire – twice.
-Which indicates the fun to be had here, but it somewhat belies the seriousness of bartender Pablo Ramirez’ cocktails.
-Ramirez (aka Paul Ramsay) does an excellent marmalade-infused number, and can make pretty much make any classic cocktail you can name using tequila.
+Which indicates the fun to be had here, but it somewhat belies the seriousness of their bartenders cocktails.
+Little Blood does an excellent marmalade-infused number, and can make pretty much make any classic cocktail you can name using tequila.
 But the collection of aged tequilas and mezcals here is so good, we reckon your best bet is to take yours straight up with nothing but a spicy side sipper of spicy tomato-based sangrita – aka little blood.
 Then maybe take a nap in the hammocks up the back.
+Fitzroy.

 The young guns behind Richmond’s crazily popular fuchsia-toned taco house Fonda Mexican have opened a far bigger joint on Chapel Street.
 Which is great news for taco fans, but we’re more excited about the bar upstairs.
 Head up the grandiose black and white staircase that looks like it belongs to a 1920s Hollywood ballroom, and you’ll find bright floor cushions, $12 Palomas (grapefruit soda, tequila, salt rim) and a helluva frozen margarita.
 The liquor selection is short and sharp, but they have Don Julio 1942 anejo for sipping, and make a decent el Diablo – blanco (unaged) tequila, with crème de cassis, fresh lime and a splash of bitters,charged with ginger beer.
 There’s a deck outside for smokers, and a tasty menu of cheesy quesadillas on offer too.
 Windsor.